General Directorate of Civil Registration and Nationality (Turkey)

-The General Directorate of Population and Citizenship Affairs (Turkish: Nüfus ve Vatandaşlık İşleri Genel Müdürlüğü) "General Directorate of Civil Registration and Nationality" is the central governmental body in Turkey responsible for formulating population policies in coordination with relevant institutions, based on the structure, characteristics, and trends of the national population.
+The General Directorate of Population and Citizenship Affairs (Turkish: Nüfus ve Vatandaşlık İşleri Genel Müdürlüğü) is the central governmental body in Turkey responsible for formulating population policies in coordination with relevant institutions, based on the structure, characteristics, and trends of the national population.
 It also monitors and evaluates population movements, implements the Central Population Management System, and develops a national identification number system for Turkish citizens and foreign residents recorded in Turkey, enabling data integration across public institutions.
 Additionally, the Directorate is tasked with duties assigned by special laws and directives issued by the Ministry.
 Many of the units of this directorate are gradually providing more digital accessibility.